Mordekai66/Team-8-InternShip/Our plan.md

 🚀 Project Overview

-This project is designed to recommend the best courses based on your inputs using ML algorithm.
+This project is designed to recommend courses based on your inputs using ML algorithm.
 We are committed to building a user interface.
 The project will evolve iteratively.

  🌟 Key Milestones